-The members of the Managing Board, who are not members of the Board of Administrators, are nominated by the Bank's Board of Administrators, according to the attributes granted to it by the Articles of Incorporation, as holders of the Bank's Directors, as defined by the Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, with subsequent amendments and completions and by Law no. 31/1990, with subsequent amendments and completions.
+The members of the Managing Board, who are not members of the Board of Administrators hold the quality of Bank's Directors, according to the definition granted by the Government Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, with subsequent amendments and completions and by Law no. 31/1990, with subsequent amendments and completions.